MDCJ 508. Cell Structure and Function. 8.5 Units.

 MDCJ 520.
 Basis of Medical Genetics.
 2 Units.

-Supports the organ system curriculum in the first year.
-Lays the basic foundations in genetics and molecular biology, including mechanisms for genetic information and its flow in eukaryotic cells.
-Introduces students to the causes of genetic disorders and familial disease—including inherited congenital disorders, as well as the genetic components of common disorders.
-Prepares students to transition to sophomore-year clinical applications and clinical case presentations.
-Includes didactic sessions, interactive class case presentations with real patients, and team- based learning sessions.
+First of two courses providing foundations in genetics and molecular biology, including mechanisms for genetic information and its flow in eukaryotic cells.
+Introduction to causes of genetic disorders and familial disease, and genetic components of common disorders.
+Preparation for transition to sophomore-year clinical applications and clinical case presentations.

 MDCJ 521.
 Applications of Clinical Genetics.
 2 Units.